“Seasonal Cooking” brings you delicious home-cooked recipes with the freshest ingredients of the season.

 - 1 pound chorizo (cut into 1-inch pieces)

-- 6 large male blue crabs (or 1 pound of other crab, such as snow crab, king crab, or Dungeness)
+- 6 Male blue crabs (or 1 pound of other crab, such as snow crab, king crab, or Dungeness)

 - 3 whole lobsters (about 1½ pounds each, split lengthwise, stomach removed)

-- 1 pound Jumo white shrimp (peeled and deveined)
+- 1 pound Jumbo white shrimp (peeled and deveined)

 - 4 tablespoons unsalted butter